munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 When people get overzealous about this, you get a codebase whose architecture has spiraled out of control.
 You've got interfaces and abstractions everywhere.
-Plug-in systems, abstract base classes, virtual methods galore and all sorts of extension points.
+Plug-in systems, abstract base classes, virtual methods galore, and all sorts of extension points.

 It takes you forever to trace through all of that scaffolding to find some real